A measure-valued HJB perspective on Bayesian optimal adaptive control: Stability properties of controlled MVMs

 \section{Stability properties of controlled MVMs}

-In this section we establish stability properties of our controlled MVMs with respect to the initial condition; these properties will become crucial in the upcoming analysis.
-We note that the proofs of these results do not make any use of the upcoming viscosity theory.
-Specifically, the proof of the first result relies on stability properties for classical SDEs, and the proof of the second result makes use of ideas similar to those used in the proof of \cite[Theorem~2.1]{kunita_1971}; \cf{} also the proof of \cite[Theorem~3]{fleming_1980}.

-Before proceeding to the stability results, we establish a basic property of our action space:
+In this section we prove stability properties of our controlled MVMs with respect to the initial condition; these properties will become crucial in the upcoming analysis.
+Before proceeding to the key results, we verify some basic properties of our action space: